LoMaply/Genetic/README.md

-# Genetic Algo test
+# Genetic Algorithm for Group Matching

-This is a repository to test an implementation of a genetic algorithm for team matching.
+This is a repository to test a prototype implementation of a genetic algorithm for matching individuals into groups based on several characteristics.

-For now, the actual fitness function containing variables to match people is still being tested.
-For now this algorithm will judge fitness based on how close an array is to being sorted in ascending order.
-- Fitness = Total sum of array indexes where i = arr\[i\]
+This algorithm is based on the [following paper](https://www.sciencedirect.com/science/article/abs/pii/S0950705117304914#sec0013) by Yaqian Zheng, Chunrong Li, Shiyu Liu and Weigang Lu.

-The following are some of the settings for the algorithm as detailed by the [reference paper](https://www.sciencedirect.com/science/article/abs/pii/S0950705117304914#sec0013) (also uploaded to Teams)
+The following are some settings for the algorithm as detailed in the paper under Section 5.3

 - Generation Gap = 0.9
 - Crossover Operator Probability = 0.9